-The WCSJ is a great event.
+The WCSJ2019 is a great event.
 But, say many, it always ends too soon.
-That’s why we are proposing four long-term projects to accompany the conference.
+That’s why WCSJ2019 is planning two long-term projects to accompany the conference.
 The idea is to bridge the gap between successive conferences with in-depth work under the flag of the WFSJ.
-Some of these projects would be developed before WCSJ 2019 to allow us to show results at the 2019 event.
-Others would be developed and launched at the conference itself.
+Having been able to secure their budget, these projects have started before WCSJ2019 to allow results to be shown at the conference.

 An important feature of the long-term projects is that they are collaborative, bringing together journalists from different regions of the world.
-With the exception of the “Ask an expert” project, which is already fully funded by French language Swiss, French, Belgian and Canadian public broadcasters, the budget of the WCSJ will include a 25% share in each of these projects.
-The remainder will have to be financed independently with fundraising carried out in collaboration with the overall fundraising effort for the WCSJ.
-We will take a decision in February 2018, based on the funding secured, as to which of the projects will go ahead.
-With the help of the WFSJ and the WCSJ, these projects each give motivated journalists the opportunity to foster the entire field of science journalism.
+While the“Ask an expert” project is fully funded by French language Swiss, French, Belgian and Canadian public broadcasters, the budget of WCSJ2019 includes a 25% share in the “Struggle with Politics” project.
+The remainder is financed independently.
+With the help of the WFSJ and the WCSJ2019, these projects give motivated journalists the opportunity to foster the entire field of science journalism.

-Here are short summaries of the projects we are proposing.
+Here are short summaries of the proposed projects.

-Struggle with politics.
+STRUGGLE WITH POLITICS.
 After the election of Donald Trump as US president, scientists around the world marched for science.
 Many chose to play a more prominent role in the public sphere and some even decided to embark on a political career.
 The Struggle with politics project intends to give seven journalists from around the world the possibility to follow one such scientist closely during their politico-social coming-out.
-At the WCSJ, each will present multimedia stories about their scientists, includ- ing an element of self-reflection as the journalists con- sider their own role in the realm of science democracy.
+At the WCSJ2019, each will present multimedia stories about their scientists, including an element of self-reflection as the journalists consider their own role in the realm of science democracy.